Koh Tao vs Koh Phangan: Which Island is Better in 2026?

 The good news is, you can’t go wrong with either island.
 Both are fantastic and offer different perks.
 For vacationers with kids who feel comfortable on a scooter, I recommend spending a few days on Koh Tao and at least a week on Koh Phangan.
 Expats and digital nomad families, on the other hand, should definitely opt for Koh Phangan.

 So, which island will you choose?
-Do you have any questions about Koh Tao or Koh Phangan?
 Please let me know in the comments!

 Thank you for reading and for making me part of your day!
 Yours, Lulu